NG-NEST/ng-nest/lib/ng-nest/ui/crumb/docs/readme.en_US.md

 ---
-label: 'Crumb 面包屑'
+label: 'Crumb'
 category: 'Navigation'
 ---

-# Crumb 面包屑
+# Crumb

-面包屑导航，显示当前页面在系统层级结构中的位置。
+Breadcrumb navigation that shows where the current page is in the system hierarchy.

 ## Used alone